b3yond/solidarityGame/CONCEPT.md

 * Politicians: Make policy as you wish - you can help Commoners, but you can also take their rights away.
 Give public jobs to Execs, or Commoners.
 * Commoners: Not a starting class, everyone starts as one of the other 4.

 The people already exist, have attributes, property, identity, running costs, and a daily life - Players randomly take over their lives when they spawn.
 Every person has a few friends, it varies and changes dynamically for NPCs. players only start as characters with at least one player friend.

 Only players can start alternative projects, but NPCs can join them and passively take part.
-Some are enemies, and if players spawn in them, they can choose to play villain or help the Commoners.
+Some are "enemies", and if players spawn in them, they can choose to play villain or help the Commoners.

 * You begin playing one day in corporate life
 * One day later you hear of collectives, somebody signs you up for the fediverse